History of the National & State Registers

 To aid in that goal, Congress enacted the National Historic Preservation Act of 1966.
 Part of this landmark legislation created the list known as the National Register of Historic Places.
 The National Register is the nation’s official list of sites, buildings, structures, districts, and objects important in our history.

 Each state has a preservation office to administer the National Register and associated programs; the Indiana Division of Historic Preservation and Archaeology (DHPA) serves all Hoosiers interested in these programs.
 The National Park Service administers the National Register for the nation, the Survey and Registration Section of the DHPA manages the Register for Indiana.

 Indiana landmarks are guideposts to our past.
 Our historic buildings, sites, and neighborhoods provide us with a tangible connection to the past which cannot be experienced in an old photograph or individual artifact.
 These landmarks, perhaps more than any other physical element, make our communities and rural areas distinct and special places.
 They provide us with an invaluable sense of place.
-A complete list of Indiana resources listed in both the State and National Registers is available here.
-A separate list of properties only listed in the State Register is available here.
+A complete list of Indiana resources listed in both the State and National Registers can be found in the online database SHAARD.

 THE INDIANA REGISTER OF HISTORIC SITES AND STRUCTURES

 The Indiana Register of Historic Sites and Structures (the State Register) was created by an act of the Indiana General Assembly in 1981.
 The DHPA administers this program.
 Note that all Indiana properties listed in the National Register are automatically listed in the State Register.
 However, sometimes properties are listed solely in the State Register.
 This listing process can be completed in a shorter span of time.